NottMuz/ROS2-Learning/README.md

 Just a repository where I am learning about ROS2

 # cpp_pubsub
-- C++ package for learning about the Publisher-Subscriber communication protocol wihtin ROS2
+- C++ package for learning about the Publisher-Subscriber communication protocol within ROS2

 # python_pubsub
-- Python package for learning about the Publisher-Subscriber communication protocol wihtin ROS2
+- Python package for learning about the Publisher-Subscriber communication protocol within ROS2

+# cpp_srvcli
+- C++ package for learning about the Service-Client communication protocol within ROS2